src-d/blog/CONTRIBUTING.md

 ## Publishing and promoting a blog post

 Once the blog post is ready for publication we'll schedule the publication for a specific time.
-This will probably be on a Tuesday at 8am, but different options can be negotiated too.
+This will probably be on a Tuesday at 8am PST, but different options can be negotiated too.

 Once the post has been scheduled we use [buffer](https://bufferapp.com) to schedule posts on Twitter and Linkedin, as well as [Later for Reddit](https://laterforreddit.com/) to post on